stimpy77/Qaud/README.md

 a key**, one can jump from any data provider to another without modifying any code except for initial setup such as in dependency injection initializers.
 This is the ideal; unfortunately, in typical scenarios this ideal it simplistic and not achievable in larger applications.
-The goal of QAUD is to get us a number of steps towards it, or to achieve it entirely in trivial prototype solutions.
+The goal of QAUD is to get us a number of steps towards that ideal, or to achieve it entirely in trivial prototype solutions.

 In QAUD's case, versatility comes at a few costs, starting with price of relationship awareness.
 It would be entirely dependent upon the data provider or O/RM to break down related entities into their relationships.